 It is a brave step for a small rural community to take on the challenge of delivering its own Neighbourhood Plan.
 Benenden was fortunate in having already prepared a Parish Plan in 2015, in which the origins of the NDP can be found.
-Whilst there has been professional advice and guidance from Community Planner, Jim Boot, and Merit Thornton Planning and Community Consultants Ltd, as well as support from the Tunbridge Wells Borough Council planning team, the Plan originates from, and still remains, very much a grass roots perspective of the way Benenden can develop and prosper.
+Whilst there has been professional advice and guidance from our Community Planner, Jim Boot, as well as support from the Tunbridge Wells Borough Council planning team, the Plan originates from, and still remains, very much a grass roots perspective of the way Benenden can develop and prosper.